Integrity, Transparency and Accountability

-We are committed to maintaining corporate governance practices and policies that are in the best interests of our stockholders.
-We believe our practices and policies should promote fairness and alignment, accountability of management and the Board of Directors, transparency, sound risk management and delivery of consistent, superior total returns to stockholders.
-Our corporate governance QuickScore rating of 3 from proxy advisory firm, Institutional Shareholder Services1, and our ten-year total shareholder return of 835.4% demonstrate our commitment to these principles and our focus on creating and preserving long-term stockholder value.
+Ventas is committed to maintaining best-in-class corporate governance practices and policies that are in the interests of our stockholders.
+Our objective is that our practices and policies promote fairness and alignment, accountability of management and the Board of Directors, transparency, sound risk management and delivery of consistent, and superior total returns to stockholders.

-We follow many best practices in corporate governance.
-More importantly, our dedication to our stockholders goes beyond rules-based compliance, because we recognize that a formulaic “check-the-box” approach to governance is not sufficient on its own to drive long-term stockholder value.
-Our approach to governance is embedded in our culture and the way we conduct business; it is also borne out by our superior long-term performance, our relationships with our investors, employees and business partners, and the recognition we receive externally.
+Rigorous governance and ethics are embedded in our culture and the way we conduct business; it is also borne out by our superior long-term performance, our relationships with our investors, employees and business partners.

 Fairness and Alignment